adletsmakov/wbParserPython/README.md

 # wbParserPython

-Parsing a site https://www.wildberries.kz/ with exporting data to csv (training project)
+Parsing a site wildberries.kz with exporting data to csv (training project)